Batalik

-Batalik is a village and military base in Ladakh, India, located in a narrow section of the Indus River valley, close to the Line of Control with Pakistan-administered Baltistan.
-It was a focal point of the 1999 Kargil War because of its strategic location between Kargil, Leh and Baltistan.
+Batalik is a village and military base in Kargil district of Ladakh Union territory in India, located in a narrow section of the Indus River valley in Himalayas, close to the Line of Control with India–Pakistan wars and conflicts|Pakistan-administered Baltistan.
+Batalik is 56 km northeast of Kargil.
+Administratively, it is a hamlet of the Silmo village (8 km south of Batalik) patwar, which falls under the Kargil tehsil and Sodh block (44 km south of Batalik).

-Batalik is 56 km from Kargil and is located in the Dah Hanu region, also known as the "Aryan Valley", populated by Brokpa people.
-Administratively, it is treated as a hamlet of the Silmo village.
+Batalik is located adjacent to the touristic Dah Hanu region, also known as the "Aryan Valley", populated by the Brokpa people.
+There is demand to upgrade Batalik and Aryan valley area to a new district.